 Buffalo Man Pleads Guilty To Drug And Gun Charges

-BUFFALO, N.Y.-Acting U.S. Attorney James P. Kennedy, Jr. announced today that Jose Feliciano-Miranda, 36, of Buffalo, NY, pleaded guilty before U.S. District Judge Elizabeth A. Wolford to: conspiracy to possess with intent to distribute, and to distribute, heroin and cocaine: and possession of firearm in furtherance of drug trafficking crime.
-The charges carry a minimum penalty of 10 years in prison, a maximum of life, and a $5,000,000 fine.
+BUFFALO, N.Y.-U.S. Attorney Trini E. Ross announced today that Rayshawn Miller, 40, of Buffalo, NY, pleaded guilty before U.S. District Judge John L. Sinatra, Jr. to possession with intent to distribute fentanyl and acetyl-fentanyl, and possession of firearms in furtherance of drug trafficking crimes.
+The charges carry a mandatory minimum penalty of 10 years in prison, a maximum of life, and a $10,000,000 fine.